-It shields your family from the elements, it provides security and shade, and it makes living comfortable — but this integral part of your home is also one of the most overlooked.
+It shields your family from the elements, it provides security and shade, and it makes living comfortable -- but this integral part of your home is also one of the most overlooked.
 It’s none other than the roof!
 This is a comprehensive guide to shingle roof maintenance.

 Thankfully, roofs are relatively simple to look after and maintain if you follow the steps outlined in this guide.
 Let’s take a look!